ABC | CBS | NBC | FOX | CW | PBS | SD-PBS

 The Texaco Star Theatre (1948-1956) was an old-fashioned vaudeville variety hour with a half dozen guests each week.
 Berle, both host and star, worked his way into many of the acts.
 In 1950, the first year of the Nielson ratings, the "Milton Berle Show" was watched by 62% of those owning TV sets.
 It has been said that Berle was television's first great "salesman."
 During his tenure the number of TV homes went from a little under 191,000 to over 21,000,000, an increase of approximately 10,994%.
 In 1952 the cost of a 20" black & white GE console TV was $ 300.
-That would be $ 2,608 in today's (2016) currency.
+That would be $ 2,732 in today's (2016) currency.
 If you your family didn't have a TV, and many didn't, you visited a neighbor who did.
 "Tuesday night was Berle night!"

 From where was it broadcast?